$3.20 for a One-Ride trip (one-way)

 Do I have to wear a mask?

 Yes.
-We're requiring all riders and staff to wear paper or cloth masks over their nose and mouth on the bus and at all Cherriots property.
-Scarves, bandannas, and handkerchiefs are no longer acceptable according to the federal mandate from the CDC.
+We're requiring all riders and staff to wear paper or cloth masks over their nose and mouth on the bus and inside Cherriots buildings.
+(Masks are no longer required outside at the transit centers and bus shelters.)
+Scarves, bandannas, and handkerchiefs are not acceptable according to the federal mandate from the CDC.
 The order took effect Feb.
 2, 2021 and includes all children ages 2 and older.

 Can I ride the bus to the vaccine clinic?

 Yes!
 Cherriots is providing service to many of the clinics in the area, including, the Oregon State Fairgrounds and Western Oregon University.
 CLICK HERE for more details.